When Should a Board Use an External Board Evaluation?

 Some governance issues are widely understood in the boardroom but rarely discussed directly.

-Board refreshment, uneven participation, succession concerns, committee effectiveness, or CEO-board friction can persist for years if the process does not create enough independence for directors to address them candidly.
+Board refreshment, uneven participation, succession concerns, committee effectiveness, or CEO-board friction can persist for years if directors don’t find the evaluation process sufficiently confidential and objective to address them candidly.

-These types of questions often benefit from greater independence between the directors providing feedback and those collecting and interpreting it.
-Directors are often more candid when they know feedback will be synthesized and assessed independently.
+Directors are often more candid when they know feedback is collected by an impartial third-party, and will be synthesized and assessed independently.

 Limitations of Internal Board Evaluations

 The challenge with internally led board evaluations is not that boards lack seriousness or good intent.
-It is that people tend to be less candid when the individuals conducting the evaluation are also part of the board being evaluated.
+It is challenging to design a survey that doesn’t ask leading questions when you already have opinions about what is happening, and people tend to be less candid when the individuals conducting the evaluation are also part of the board being evaluated.

 If directors know that the board chair, lead independent director, nominating & governance chair, or general counsel will see and interpret the feedback directly, some directors may naturally become more measured in what they say.

-The result is often more filtered feedback and less visibility into issues the board may actually need to discuss.
+The result is often more filtered feedback and “group think,” and less visibility into issues the board may actually need to discuss.

 Internally led evaluations can become more limited because:

-• without external benchmarking, boards have less perspective on how their governance practices and board effectiveness compare with similar boards
+- without external benchmarking, boards have less perspective on how their governance practices and board effectiveness evaluations compare with similar boards

 When Is an Internal Board Evaluation Appropriate?

-Internal evaluations are often most effective when the board is focused on tracking progress against known priorities rather than conducting a deeper diagnostic review.
+Internal evaluations are often most effective when the board is focused on monitoring progress against previously identified priorities rather than seeking a broader assessment of board performance.

 In those situations, boards may not need the level of independence, benchmarking, or interpretive depth that an external process can provide.